carloskiki/asm-feature-extraction/draft.md

 ### Prompt

-Our method consists of querying a large language model with a prompt crafted to extract the high-level behavioral features of the provided assembly code fragment.
+The method consists of querying a large language model with a prompt crafted to extract the high-level behavioral features of the provided assembly code fragment.
 The assembly code fragment does not require preprocessing.
 As output, the LLM generates a JSON structure containing the extracted features.
 We outline the prompt made up of multiple parts, each designed to extract specific semantic information from the assembly function.
 The full prompt is open-source and avaliable on Github.